-Name : D.O.B : Legal Status i.e. Looked after child (S.31,S.20,LASPO) Social Worker or Case Worker: Independent Reviewing Officer: Address :
+Name : D.O.B : Legal Status i.e. Looked after child (S.31,S.20,LASPO) Social Worker or Case Worker: Independent Reviewing Officer:

-Referral Details (to include name of referrer, date, time, detail of allegation and professional (s) involved) Detail of Allegation

-Child or young person's view Has the young person's views been sought: Yes/No (to include when, by whom and detail of interview) If not please specify reason and date when young person will be seen) Parent or carer's view Has the parent/carer been notified, and their views sought: Yes/No (to include when, by whom and detail of interview) If not please specify reason )

-Have you discussed this concern with the appropriate Line Manager and Human Resources within your organisation?

-What is their view

-Does the professional have children of their own? if known please give names & ages

-Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
-Previous concerns of a safeguarding nature:
+Address : Summary of Allegation Notification Summary: (to include name of reprofessional (s) involved) eferrer, date, time, detail of allegation and Category of Alleged Abuse Primary Category of Alleged Abuse: Choose an item.
+Secondary Category of Alleged Abuse: Choose an item.
+Child or young person's view Has the young person's views been sought?: Yes/No (to include when, by whom and detail of interview) If not please specify reason and date when young person will be seen) Parent or carer's view Has the parent/carer been notified, and the by whom and detail of interview) If not please Have you discussed t your organisation? his concern with the appropriate Line Ma anager and Human Resources within What is their view?
+Does the professiona I have children of their own? if known pl ease give names & ages Previous concerns of a safeguarding nature: Please identify (in chronological order) any prenature by the professional concerned. evious/historical concerns of a safeguarding